forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 Drobysh,M.; Ramanaviciene, A.; Viter, R.; Ramanavicius, A. Affinity Sensors for the Diagnosis of COVID-19.
 Micromachines2021,12,390. https:// doi.org/10.3390/mi12040390

+### Refs Diagnosis in different Situations

+#### Mina
+M. J. Mina and K. G. Andersen, Science 10.1126/science.abe9187 (2020).

+### Refs Antigen Tests

+#### Salvagno
+Salvagno, Gian Luca, Gianfilippi, Gianluca, Bragantini, Damiano, Henry, Brandon M. and Lippi, Giuseppe.
+"Clinical assessment of the Roche SARS-CoV-2 rapid antigen test" Diagnosis, vol. 8, no. 3, 2021, pp. 322-326. https://doi.org/10.1515/dx-2020-0154

+## Refs on Viral Load

+As usually for summarized references:
+* in "..." are word-for-word extracts.
+* "Figure 1" and similar refer to figures in the corresponding paper.
+* While trying to capture the key findings of the investigations, the summaries are biased towards the findings referred on this page.

 ### Time Series Viral Load in URT and LRT Samples